Dolnor/EAPD-Codec-Commander/README.md

 ### How is this useful over patched IOAudioFamily?
 People used to rely on custom IOAudioFamily - Apple's open source files were altered, incorporating a method (originally coded by km9) to update the EAPD after sleep.
 What's bad about this kind of approach is that it required sources for modification to happen… and as everyone probably knows by now, Apple tends to delay the release of sources for 3 weeks to 2 month after OS updates get released.

 No more waiting for sources, no need to be searching for a kext that matches your node layout and no need to have different kexts for different OS X versions (generations, if you will).
-This kext has OS X Target set to 10.6, so you are good for 10.6 throught 10.9.
+This kext has OS X Target set to 10.6, so you are good for 10.6 throughout 10.9.

 ### How do I enable it?
 You have to edit settings inside Info.plist.
 There are four Default settings defined there which have default values of: